Table of Contents

 - Return Costs – If customers return products to Amazon.com, even if they still can be stored and resold, the platform charges an Amazon restocking fee of 20% and shipping commissions for the returned purchase.
 If Amazon cannot resell the returned goods, sellers will be charged more than a fee of 20%, shipping commissions, and extra disposal fees.

-- Negative Reviews – In fact, the main reason why shoppers ask for returns is that they are not content with the item itself.
+- Negative Reviews – The main reason shoppers ask for returns is that they are not content with the item itself.
 When it’s an issue with product quality, you will probably get negative reviews that will damage your sales, listing rankings, and overall brand image.

 Nevertheless, return isn’t always something 100% bad.

 Amazon sellers can learn to look at things from another angle and consider the positive influence it brings.
-Find out more about the issues with your goods from the client’s feedback and make the items better.
+Find out more about the issues with your goods from the client’s feedback and improve the items.
 Study if something is wrong with your selling processes, and improve the product quality, supply chain, and your business’s operating strategy.
-When needed, you might try to get rid of the products with a high return rate and opt for the new, more profitable ones.
+When needed, you might try to eliminate the products with a high return rate and opt for the new, more profitable ones.

-What is Amazon Return Policy for FBA and FBM Sellers?
+What is Amazon’s Return Policy for FBA and FBM Sellers?

 Amazon sellers have two different seller account options: Fulfillment by Merchant (themselves) and Fulfillment by Amazon (the platform).
 It results in different return policies.